Seej AfricaSeej Africa

 June 6th, 2023 (Mention): Today was set to ascertain the status regarding the required past proceedings that are presently being typed.
 The typed proceedings have not been completed.
 The matter is adjourned until July 18th.

-April 24th, 2023 (Hearing): Today was the last day of testimony and four of the accused testified in their own defence.
+April 24th, 2023 (Defence Hearing): Today was the last day of testimony and four of the accused testified in their own defence.
 Falah Manzu Yusuf testified that he was employed in his father’s transportation business.
 In relation to this specific cargo, he was working on the instructions of a Mr. Ali, who was also a friend of his father.
 Gaylord Jumba told the court that he worked at the Malaba border as a clearing agent and never actually saw the container in question.
 He processed the pertinent paperwork for the shipment acting on a phone call from a person who he cannot remember.
 He was not aware of this investigation until 3 years after the container cleared the border.

 James Omondi testified that the also worked as a clearing agent and relating to this particular container was acting on a request from the 4th accused, Cyrus Ndolo.
 He also assisted the driver with the container once it was in the port.